We earn commissions from brands listed on this site, which influences how listings are presented.

 When You Might Not Need a Business Checking Account

 A dedicated business checking account might not be essential in some situations.
-If you run a sole proprietorship, you won't gain liability protection from a business account since you and your business are legally the same entity.
+If you run a sole proprietorship, a business bank account doesn’t create liability protection on its own.
+But it can still make bookkeeping, taxes, and cash flow tracking much easier.

 Similarly, if you're just starting out with minimal transactions, mixing them with personal accounts might be manageable in the short term.